 In 1996, GASP received a grant from the Howard Heinz Foundation to purchase an educational monitoring system available for school and community use.
 The Northeast States for Coordinated Air Use Management (NESCAUM) developed the guidebook that GASP uses.
 There are now several similar programs in several other states.
 Thanks to a generous grant from the Grable Foundation, GASP was able to purchase a new air monitor in 2007 to ensure that this valuable program could continue.

-The GASPer Air Monitor Program gives middle and high school students as well as teachers the opportunity to learn about the components of a natural resource that surrounds all of us, the air.
-The monitor, aka “GASPer,” monitors for the following air components:
+For many years, the GASPer Air Monitor Program gave middle and high school students as well as teachers the opportunity to learn about the components of a natural resource that surrounds all of us: the air.
+The monitor, aka “GASPer,” monitored for the following air components:

 - Nitrogen dioxide

 - Carbon monoxide

 - Sulfur dioxide